realworldocaml/book/en/09-functors-draft.md

-# Functors
+# Functors and First-Class Modules

 Up until now, we've seen modules play a limited role, serving as a mechanism for organizing code into units with specified interfaces.
 But OCaml's module system plays a bigger role in the langauge, acting as a powerful toolset for structuring large-scale systems.
-This chapter will introduce you to functors, one of the more powerful elements of this toolset, and will show how to integrate them into your software designs.
+This chapter will introduce you to functors and first class modules, which greatly increase the power of the module system.

+## Functors

 Functors are, roughly speaking, functions from modules to modules, and they can be used to solve a variety of code-structuring problems,